 - Rural and Regional Development

-Research reports written by ANIP students have been used in debates in the Commonwealth Parliament, the International Court of Justice, diplomatic discussion, policy briefings and published in leading academic journals.
+Research reports written by ANIP students have been used in debates in the Commonwealth Parliament, the International Court of Justice, diplomatic discussion and policy briefings, and some have been published in leading academic journals.

-In addition to their placement, interns attend regular workshops focussed on policy research and professional skills.
+In addition to their placement, interns attend course workshops focused on policy research and professional skills.